Which City is Best to Live in Portugal? Pros and Cons of Each City

 Winter8-18°C5-6 hours dailyModerate

 The Algarve’s natural beauty shines through Faro’s stunning beaches.
-The biggest problem lies in their location – all beaches sit beyond walking distance from the city center.
+The biggest problem lies in their location – all beaches sit beyond walking distance from the city centre.
 Three distinct sandbar islands shape the coastline:

 • Ilha da Culatra – Traditional fishing villages and pristine shores